martin059/virtualization-level-2-vagrant-setup/README.md

 The Minimum Viable Product Vagrant, or MVP Vagrant, refers to the vagrant with the minimum required software to run:

 - The Sample App made for the [first virtualization level](https://github.com/martin059/vitualization-level-1-prototype-app)
-- An instance coupled with Prometheus to monitor the Vagrant VM's CPU usage.
+- A Grafana instance coupled with Prometheus to monitor the Vagrant VM's CPU usage.
 - A Few dependencies to improve the user-experience.

 It includes: